ryanabb/New-Project-1-/README.md

 ## Part 4: Working with this project

 This repository has been set up with the correct folder structure for a Java project, and can be used as a starting point for classroom exercises, homework, assignments and even your own Java projects.
 To start a new project based on this template, go to your GitHub account and "Fork" the repository to a new name, the continue from step 2 above with the new repository.
+Replace this README with your own documentation.

 Have Fun!